DJSng106/DJSng106.github.io/README.md

 # DJSng!
-~~A personal site at DJS4gnx.github.io, powered by GitHub's amazing GitHub Pages service.~~ A replacement for my original markdown-based rentry.org about me page, with provided hosting by Neocities and GitHub.
+A replacement for my original markdown-based rentry.org about me page, with provided hosting by Neocities and GitHub.
+Powered by Deploy2Neocities and GitHub Pages

 # Official domains
 These are the only official places to visit the site.